BBVA/cognito-mfa-singlestep-authorization-plugin/README.md

 - Has *Enabled Identity Providers* **checked**.
 - Has *Enable username-password (non-SRP) flow for app-based authentication (USER_PASSWORD_AUTH)* **checked**.
 - The *App client secret* is **not set**.
 This can be achieved by **not checking** *Generate client secret* at creation time.

+## Usage

+With the plugin set and running you can use your Cognito User Pool **username** in GoCD for authentication.
+As the GoCD login page is not customizable you must use the password field to enter both your password and TOTP code.

+### Example

+- *Username:* user
+- *Password:* mypassword
+- *TOTP*: 123456

+To authenticate in GoCD with the given credentials you should type:

+- **user** in the *username field*
+- **mypassword123456** in the *password field*